YoungHaKim7/rust_gui_vulkan_trainning/9999_small_projects/007_FFmpeg_Projects/03_Audio_WAV/README.md

 Recovered prerequisite: the FFmpeg C tree is back — now inside the repo (./FFmpeg/ + ./rust_projects/, your "two folders").
 All of libswresample + the libavutil audio foundations verified present (~4K lines of C in scope for this wave).

-In flight — 5 spec agents deep-reading the C, then 5 worktree implementers:
+- In flight — 5 spec agents deep-reading the C, then 5 worktree implementers:

-           │
-│              │ AVFrame audio fields    │

 |     Zone     |        C source         |            Delivers              |
 |-|-|-|